kkabir25032007-create/General-Physics-Engine/README.md

 # General-Physics-Engine
-A simple physics engine that can be used to simulate nearly every macroscopic physical phenomenon with the exception of sound, light  and fluid as particle
+A simple physics engine that can be used to simulate nearly every macroscopic physical phenomenon with the exception of sound, light  and fluid as particle.
+I have been working on this project just to understand the basics of python and implementations.

+If given time, I will port the engine in C++.